emma-33/holbertonschool-shell/permissions/README.md

 Script 8 :sets the permission to the file hello: owner and group :no permissions and other users : all permissions Script 9 :sets modes of hello file to -rwxr-x-wx Script 10 :mirrors another file's mode
+Script 11 :adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users